The Albany County Dual Recovery Specialist works in the community in a variety of ways:

-- Provides technical assistance and support to facilitators during training process.
+Provides technical assistance and support to facilitators during training proce

 Provide Education to Support Individual Growth and Further Systems Advocacy

-- Provides education on rights, responsibilities, processes, and procedures in the mental health and other community systems in which people may be engaged.
+Provides education on rights, responsibilities, processes, and procedures in the mental health system and other community systems in which people may be engaged.

 Education and Collaboration with Community Service Providers

-- Provides constructive feedback to service providers, i.e. identifying gaps in system, suggestions for quality assurance
+Provides constructive feedback to service providers, i.e., identifying gaps in system and suggestions for quality assurance.

 Partners with agencies and community groups to provide county-wide skill building and training activities.